arielestebansoto/arielestebansoto/README.md

 - 👀 I’m interested in Front-End
 - 🌱 I’m currently learning React, Redux, and MaterializeCSS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me arielestebansoto@gmail.com | ig: @arielestebansoto
+- 📫 How to reach me arielestebansoto@gmail.com